ZhenyanLuo/NCI_manual/Readme.md

 ```
 Then bind this writable folder to the folder in container

-For the data you wants to use as input file, you can also place these files in a folder and bind to the container (notice: the folder made by you neccessary to exist in the container)
+For the data you wants to use as input file, you can also place these files in a folder and bind to the container (notice: the folder made by you is not neccessary to be already existed in the container)

 You have two different methods can bind folders to container